-(Equal Protection Violations Under Nevada Constitution)
+(Equal Protection Violations)

-- 64. Plaintiffs repeat and reallege all prior paragraphs as though fully set forth herein. - and of uniform operation throughout the State.
-This means the State cannot deprive the CS-Entities of the equal protection of the law.
-"The standard for testing the validity of legislation under the equal protection clause of the state constitution is the same as the federal standard."
-In re Candelaria, 125 Nev.
-408, 416-17 (2010).
-Under the federal standards applied to the State Constitution's Equal Protection Clause, CS-Entities must not be subjected to discrimination by the State and its State Engineer's decisions that result in standardless and inconsistent administration.
-See U.S. Const. amend.
-XIV § 1.
-The State Engineer has violated Plaintiff CSI's rights to equal protection under the Nevada Constitution as its May 16, 2018 letter, its Draft Order, and its Interim 1303 Order, all singled out the CS-Entities as to the map moratorium contained therein.
-By failing to timely process and fairly adjudicate CS-Entities' pending maps and applications, including its Conditionally Approved Maps, the State has treated CS-Entities in a different, standardless and inconsistent position than others similarly situated. - 66.
-The State, intentionally and without rational basis, treated CS-Entities differently than others, including the Moapa Valley Water District ("MVWD"), which holds water rights junior to the CS-Entities water rights.
-CS-Entities are informed and believe MVWD has been allowed to use its water rights and conduct its business as a water utility using water rights junior to CS-Entities', including, without limitation, for new hookups and processing tentative or subdivision maps during the Orders 1303 and 1309 subdivision map moratoriums.
-Moreover, the Defendants have not sought to curtail MVWD's use of any of its water rights which are junior to CS-Entities water rights, while at the same time precluding CS-Entities from use and enjoyment of its water rights and denying CS-Entities subdivision maps.
-CS-Entities were treated differently from MVWD and potentially others subject to Orders 1303 and 1309, when Defendants refused to approve CS-Entities' Master Planned Development submitted subdivision maps and Conditionally Approved Maps as described herein.
-The State and its State Engineer, have unfairly and in bad faith, targeted the CS-Entities.
+64. Plaintiffs repeat and reallege all prior paragraphs as though fully set forth herein.

+65. Under the Fourteenth Amendment of the United States Constitution, the State, cannot deprive the CS-Entities of the equal protection of the law.
+Under the Equal Protection Clause, CS-Entities must not be subjected to discrimination by the State and its State Engineer's decisions that result in standardless and inconsistent administration.
+The State Engineer has violated Plaintiff CSI's rights to equal protection under the Nevada and United States Constitutions as its May 16, 2018 letter, its Draft Order, and its Interim 1303 Order, all singled out the CS-Entities as to the map moratorium contained therein.
+By failing to timely process and fairly adjudicate CS-Entities' pending maps and applications, including its Conditionally Approved Maps, the State has treated CS-Entities in a different, standardless and inconsistent position than others similarly situated.

-- 67. The State and its State Engineer, without rational basis, treated the CS-Entities differently from other similarly situated, and accordingly violated the equal protection clause of the Nevada Constitution.
+- 66. The State, intentionally and without rational basis, treated CS-Entities differently than others subject to its State Engineer Orders, by placing a moratorium on the processing and final approval of CS-Entities' Master Planned Development submitted subdivision maps and Conditionally Approved Maps as described herein.
+The State and its State Engineer, have unfairly and in bad faith, targeted the CS-Entities. - 67.
+The State and its State Engineer, without rational basis, treated the CS-Entities differently from other similarly situated, and accordingly violated the equal protection clause of the Fourteenth Amendment of the United Sates Constitution.
 N. Pacifica LLC vs. City of Pacifica, 526 F.3d 478,486 (9th Cir.
 2008). - 68.
 Plaintiff CS-Entities are entitled to damages for these Equal Protection violations. - 69.
 Defendant's conduct has required Plaintiffs to incur attorneys' fees and costs of suit to bring this action, and Plaintiffs are entitled to an award of attorneys' fees and costs incurred in this action.